Peeragogy/Peeragogy.github.io/practice.md

 route: explicating *what by definition is tacit* and employing *a continuous design process* [6, pp. 9–10].
-The very act of asking “can we work smarter together?” puts learning front and center. takes that “center” and distributes it across a pool of heterogeneous relationships.
+The very act of asking “can we work smarter together?” puts learning front and center. **Peeragogy** takes that “center” and distributes it across a pool of heterogeneous relationships.
 As pedagogy articulates the transmission of knowledge from teachers to students, peeragogy articulates the way peers produce and use knowledge together (Figure [fig:connections]).
 Active